-SECTION 6.
+SECTION 7.
 APPOINTMENT OF ARBITRATORS BY COURT.
-If the 1 2 arbitration agreement provides a method of appointment of arbitrators, this method shall 3 be followed.
-In the absence thereof, or if the agreed method fails or for any reason cannot be followed, or when an arbitrator appointed fails or is unable to act and his a successor 4 5 has not been duly appointed, the -Court on application of a party shall appoint one or 6 more arbitrators.
-An arbitrator so appointed has all the powers of one specifically named 7 in the agreement.
-SECTION 7.
+If an arbitration agreement provides a method for appointing arbitrators, the method shall be followed.
+If there is no agreed method or the agreed method fails or cannot be followed, or if an arbitrator appointed fails or is unable to act and a successor has not been duly appointed, the court on application of a party shall appoint one or more arbitrators.
+An arbitrator so appointed has all the powers of one specifically named in the agreement.

+SECTION 8.
 ARBITRATOR DISCLOSURE.
-8 9 (a) Persons who are requested to serve as arbitrators shall, before accepting 10 appointment, disclose: 11 (1) Any direct or indirect financial or personal interest in the outcome of the 12 arbitration. or 13 (2) Any existing or past financial, business, professional, family or social 14 relationships with the parties or counsel, including relationships involving members of 15 their families or their current employers, partners or business associates, or

-(3) Any other facts (3) Any other facts which would reasonably likely to affect the impartiality of the arbitrator.
-Such persons shall make a reasonable effort to inform themselves of the existence of these grounds.
-Unless the parties have agreed to other procedures for disclosure, disclosure shall be made directly to all parties and to other arbitrators.

-(b) The obligation to disclose interests, relationships or facts described in Subdivision (a) of this Section is a continuing one which extends throughout the period of appointment as arbitrator.

-4 (c) Objections based on any undisclosed interests, relationships or facts 5 described in Subdivisions (a) and (b) of this Section, or any unwaived objections of a 6 party based on any interests, relationships or facts disclosed in accordance with 7 Subdivisions (a) and (b) of this Section, may be grounds for vacation of an award.
-The 8 failure of an arbitrator to disclose a direct personal or financial interest in the outcome 9 of the arbitration shall be conclusive grounds for vacation of an award under Section 10 18(a)(2).
-The failure of an arbitrator to disclose a known substantial relationship with a 11 party, a lawyer or a witness which would reasonably affect the impartiality of the 12 arbitrator shall establish a rebuttable presumption of evident partiality in the award 13 under Section $18(a)(2)$.
+3 (a) Before accepting appointment, a person who is requested to serve as an 4 arbitrator shall disclose any facts reasonably likely to affect the impartiality of the 5 arbitrator, including but not limited to: 6 (1) direct or indirect financial or personal interest in the outcome of 7 the arbitration, and 8 (2) existing or past relationships with the parties, their or counsel 9 or representatives, witnesses, or arbitrators., and 10 (3) other facts reasonably likely to affect the impartiality of the 11 arbitrator.
+Unless the parties have agreed to other procedures for disclosure, disclosure 12 shall be made directly to all parties and to other arbitrators.
+13 (b) The obligation to disclose interests, relationships, or facts described in 14 subsection (a) is a continuing one which extends throughout the period of appointment as 15 arbitrator.
+16 (c) Objections based on any undisclosed interests, relationships, or facts 17 described in subsections (a) and (b), or any unwaived objections of a party based on any 18 interests, relationships or facts disclosed in accordance with subsections (a) and (b), may be grounds for vacation of an award under Section 19(a)(2).
+The failure of an arbitrator to disclose (i) a known direct, material personal or financial interest in the outcome of the arbitration shall be conclusive grounds for vacation of an award under Section 19(a)(2).
+The failure of an arbitrator to disclose; or (ii) a known substantial relationship with a party, a lawyer or representative, a witness, or other arbitrator; which would reasonably affect the impartiality of the arbitrator shall establish a a rebuttable presumption of evident partiality in the award under Section 19(a)(2).

-14 (d) If the parties have agreed to the procedures of an administering institution or 15 any other procedures for pre-award challenges to arbitrators on grounds in Subdivision 16 (a) of this Section, reasonable compliance with such procedures shall be a condition 17 precedent to a motion to vacate on such grounds under Section 18(a)(2).
-In addressing 18 such a motion, the determination of an administering institution or other resolution shall 19 be final and conclusive establish a rebuttable presumption on the issue of evident 20 partiality unless found to be improper on the grounds of evident partiality, misconduct or 21 other grounds provided in this Act for vacation of an award.
+(d) If the parties have agreed to the procedures of an administering arbitration institution or any other procedures for pre-award challenges to arbitrators on grounds in subsection (a), reasonable compliance with such procedures shall be a condition precedent to an application to vacate on such grounds under Section 19(a)(2).
+In addressing such an application, the determination of an administering institution or other resolution shall establish a rebuttable presumption on the issue of evident partiality unless found to be improper on the grounds of evident partiality, misconduct, or other grounds provided in this [Act] for vacation of an award.